-Copy trading platforms help you replicate the trading strategies of successful traders to enhance their understanding of market dynamics for profit.
-The global copy-trading market is projected to reach $4 billion by 2030, highlighting the growing interest in copy-trading platforms that empower investors with limited experience.
+Copy trading platforms help you replicate the trading strategies of successful traders to enhance your understanding of the market and improve your profitability.
+The global copy-trading market is projected to reach $4 billion by 2030, showing that more people are getting interested in copy-trading.

 Broker: